melezhik/cv/README.md

 # Hobby

-I am to memorize 3000 English words and phrases, I've made 2500 so far
+I like to memorize 3000 English words and phrases, I've made 2500 so far.
+I have invented my own system of memorization.